4g/visual_cues/README.md

-# Do visual cues help vllms ?
+# Do visual cues help vlms ?

 ## Problem
 VLMs are very good at identifying events in videos.
 But it is hard to focus their attention on a specific action or object, specially if the object or action is a small part of the video.
 Humans use visual cues to attract attention towards a region or action, e.g. a stop sign on the road or a wiggly line drawn under wrongly spelled text.
 Once focused we can observe finegrained details from that region.
 This experiment is to determine if using visual cues like bboxes/trajectories will help VLMs focus better.